advancedresearch/advancedresearch.github.io/blog/2018-01-17-the-is-ought-problem-and-superintelligence.md

 It is not guaranteed that an AI will be able to compute with numbers, and it is not guaranteed that it will develop some sort of morality reasoning.
 Even without these abilities, the AI might still do a lot of damage, or being observed as very competent at solving some tasks.
-Perhaps it manages fine by memoizationing some numbers and approximate guesses and heuristics?
+Perhaps it manages fine by memoizationing some numbers and using approximate guesses and heuristics?

 Mathematics and values are likely not cleanly separated in an arbitrary mind, unless it was designed that way.
 Humans have a messy view of logic and reasoning, where morality and facts are mixed up.